StevenBlack/vocab/readme.md

 ### imbroglio
 A state of confusion; an entangled mess.
-Often used to describe a mob of players duking it out at home plate, or a skirmish among many factions on Capitol Hill.

 ### imminent